-We expect discussion on multi-agency collaboration and the enhancement of the role of schools, the impact of reform on the workforce, and supporting the development of effective community and family support services to provide alternatives to more traditional forms of care.
+Delegates discussed multi-agency collaboration and the enhancement of the role of schools - and supporting the development of effective community, peer-to-peer and family support services to provide alternatives to more traditional forms of care.

-Further sessions will consider the way forward for reducing stigma and improving access to appropriate and effective mental health services for children and families and raising their awareness of available services through the use of technology and digital platforms to encourage effective engagement with mental health care.
+Further sessions considered the way forward for reducing stigma and improving access to appropriate and effective mental health services for children and families and raising their awareness of available services through the use of technology and digital platforms to encourage effective engagement with mental health care.

 Price: £95 PLUS VAT